 These scenarios include:

-While false positives can be unexpected when you first encounter them, they're a normal part of using Countfire and are easy to correct.
+False positives can be unexpected when you first encounter them, however they're a normal part of using Countfire and are easy to correct.

 Text like elements